Central Europe: Religion

 Central European major Christian denomination is Catholicism as well as large Protestant populations.
 Click map to see legend.

 Central European countries are mostly Catholic (Austria, Croatia, Liechtenstein, Lithuania, Poland and Slovenia) or historically both Catholic and Protestant (the Czech Republic, Germany, Hungary, Slovakia and Switzerland).
 Large Protestant groups include Lutheran, Calvinist, and the Unity of the Brethren affiliates.
 Significant populations of Eastern Catholicism and Old Catholicism are also prevalent throughout Central Europe.
 Orthodox Christianity is a minority denomination observed to varying extents across Central Europe.

 Central Europe has been the center of the Protestant movement for centuries, with the majority of Protestants suppressed and annihilated during the Counterreformation.

 Historically, people in Bohemia in today's Czech Republic were some of the first Protestants in Europe.
 As a result of the Thirty Years' War following the Bohemian Revolt, many Czechs were either killed, executed (see for Old Town Square execution), forcibly turned into Roman Catholics, or emigrated to Scandinavia and the Low Countries.
 In the aftermath of the Thirty Years' War, the number of inhabitants in the Kingdom of Bohemia decreased from three million to only 800,000 from multiple factors, including devastating ongoing battles such as the significant Battle of White Mountain and the Battle of Prague (1648).
 However, in recent years, most Czechs report as overwhelmingly non-religious, with some describing themselves as Catholic (10.3%).

 Islam has had a notable historical presence in Croatia and Hungary.
-Islam in Croatia dates back to the spread of the Ottoman Empire in the Balkans, and today is represented mainly by ethnic Bosniak, Albanian and Turkish Muslims.
-Islam in Hungary dates back to the foundation of the state, from which a sizeable Böszörmény community persisted for several centuries.
-Islam was revived in Hungary when the country fell under Ottoman rule.
+Islam in Hungary dates back to the foundation of the state, from which a significant Muslim community persisted for several centuries.
+Islam was revived there under Ottoman rule.
+Islam in Croatia dates back to Ottoman rule, and today is represented mainly by ethnic Bosniak, Albanian and Turkish Muslims.
+Both countries have long absorbed migrations of Muslims from these populations.
 Additionally, Islam has had a historical presence in Poland and Lithuania, albeit limited.
 Communities of Tatar Muslims settled in the Polish–Lithuanian Commonwealth during the 15th and 16th centuries.
 Tatar Muslim minorities remain in Poland and Lithuania to this day.

 Before the Holocaust (1941–45), there was also a sizeable Ashkenazi Jewish community in the region, numbering approximately 16.7 million people.
 Poland and Lithuania had the largest Jewish populations in Europe as a percentage of their total populations, with Jews constituting 9.5% of the Polish population and 7.6% of the Lithuanian population in 1933.

 Certain countries in Central Europe, particularly the Czech Republic, Germany and Switzerland have sizeable atheist and non-religious populations.
 In 2021, 48% of the Czech population declared that they had no religion.
 In 2022, 43.8% of the German population declared that they had no religion.
 Meanwhile, 33.5% of the Swiss population stated that they were not affiliated with any religion.